tantaman/strut/README.md

 2. cd to the Strut/client directory
 3. run `rake compileTpls`

+### Running ###

+Strut can run enteirely from your local filesystem.
-Navigate to client/web/index.html to view Strut.
+Just point your browser to `file:///path/to/strut/client/web/index.html` to view Strut.

 ### Contributing ###